Sauna Care and Maintenance

 - A sauna takes very little maintenance…an occasional sweeping or vacuuming.

-- Never leave wet towels or rugs laying on the wood cause it could cause it to mildew.
+- Never leave wet towels or rugs laying on the wood because it could cause it to mildew.

 - If you ever have a problem with mildew you can mix up